Vezaiy/Netflix-Content-Landscape-Analysis-Using-Tableau/README.md

 **Introduction**

-This Tableau dashboard provides an in-depth analysis of Netflix titles, offering insights into the total number of movies and shows, their distribution by country, ratings, genres, and release years.
-By visualizing this data, users can gain a comprehensive understanding of the Netflix content library and uncover trends and patterns within it.
+An extensive study of Netflix titles is given by this Tableau dashboard, which includes information on the overall number of films and television series, their distribution across nations, ratings, genres, and release dates.
+Users may discover trends and patterns in the Netflix content collection and have a thorough grasp of it by visualizing this data.

 Tableau Public Link::- https://public.tableau.com/views/NetflixProject_16890998539660/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link